DNN-Connect/razor-blade/docs/tag.md

 ## The `Tag` Object

-The `Tag` object is the engine which generates HtmlTags inside _RazorBlade_ and a powerfull API will let you build html from code.
+The `Tag` object is the engine which generates Html tags inside _RazorBlade_ and a powerfull API will let you build html from code.
 These docs will give you what you need to leverage the object.
 Here you'll find

 1. a Quick-Reference for the common API
 2. more instructions for doing specific things